 The cooking times are for the Caramelised Shallot Pasta.
 Turning it into a frittata on day two takes about 30 minutes or so (10 minutes of prep, 20 minutes in the oven).

-I came across Alison Roman’s famous Caramelised Shallot Pasta via a blog comment where someone was having a moan about her (she’d said horrible things about Chrissy Teigen) but mentioned that this dish was incredible.
-I had a quick Google and the ingredients jumped out at me.
-Seriously, how dare she, but I had to make this dish and I’ve been making it regularly ever since.
+I came across Alison Roman’s famous Caramelised Shallot Pasta via a blog comment where someone was having a moan about her but mentioned that this dish was incredible.
+I had a quick Google and the ingredients jumped out at me - I had to make this dish and I’ve been making it regularly ever since.

 The recipe makes enough sauce so that half of it should be saved and put to use elsewhere.
 It’s a wonderfully versatile sauce and a good idea in principle but I don't always get around to using it so rather than potentially wasting it, which would be a tragedy, I cook double the amount of pasta, use all of the sauce and happily eat leftovers for days.
 Recently I’ve been turning the leftovers into a pasta frittata by adding eggs, parmesan, fresh or sun-dried tomatoes and a scattering of panko breadcrumbs (going against the whole “...not everything needs cheese” ethos of the recipe).

 I learned how to make pasta frittata from Gino D'Acampo's book, Gino’s Pasta, and his Spaghetti Frittata with Parmesan and Rocket is my go-to recipe.
 Gino helpfully explains how to quickly turn any leftover pasta into a frittata and I think that caramelised shallot pasta, with its clingy, dry-textured sauce, works especially well.